 Can I get a business loan with a 500 credit score?

-It is possible, but it will be difficult.
+That being said, getting a business loan with a 500 credit score can be difficult.
 You’ll have high interest rates, and you’ll often have to secure the loan with collateral.
 If you can’t qualify for a loan from one of our alternative lenders, your best bet is to apply for microloans and to build your credit so you can qualify for a better loan.

 You can also apply for equipment loans where the equipment acts as collateral.
-If you’re looking to build your business credit, you may want to apply for a personal loan—just be sure to only use it for business expenses and keep a careful watch on your finances.
+If you’re looking to build your business credit, you may want to apply for a personal loan—just be sure to use it only for business expenses and keep a careful watch on your finances.

 Is it hard to get a business loan with bad credit?